 Gubitosi v.
 Hyppolite (2017 – Suffolk County)

-Accident: Plaintiff was stopped at a red light when he was rear-ended by Defendant who was operating a taxi.
-Fault was admitted.
+Accident: Plaintiff was stopped at a red light when he was rear-ended by a defendant operating a taxi.
+Responsibility was admitted.

 - Verdict: $2.2 million

 Accident: Plaintiff was driving through an intersection in a parking lot when he was hit by Defendant who executed a poor turn without yielding implied right of way.

 Injuries: This case presented somewhat unique injuries because Plaintiff alleged that the accident aggravated his pre-existing injuries.
 Specifically, Plaintiff had arthroscopic surgery on his shoulder three months before the accident and spinal fusion therapy on herniated discs a year earlier.
 Such a recent shoulder surgery usually decreases settlement compensation.
 So this victim took the case to trial, alleging that the car accident compromised the spinal fusion and reinjured his recently repaired shoulder requiring additional surgery and therapy.

 Mead v.
 Guarasci (2017 Niagara County)